+Riverstone Place and Millstone Place are a pair of two-and-a-half-storey walk-up buildings containing a total of 24 units.
 Amenities include 25 surface parking spaces and laundry facilities.
-It is located close to public transportation, a hospital, Queen's University, a fire station, a police station, shopping and services, restaurants, and Highway 401.
+This property is located close to public transportation, a hospital, fire station, police station, shopping, services, restaurants, Queen's University, and Highway 401.

-Chatham, Ontario 75 & 87 Mary Street

-Acquired: August 2018 Purchase Price: \$5,265,000
+Chatham, Ontario 75 & 87 Mary Street Acquired: August 2018 Purchase Price: \$5,265,000